speedandfunction/website/README.md

 Example chat message:
 ```
-commit message
+commit changes
 ```

-This will trigger Cursor AI to analyze your changes and help you create a properly formatted commit following the rules in `.cursor/rules/commit-message-rules.mdc`.
+This will trigger Cursor AI to analyze your changes and help you create a properly formatted commit following the rules in `.cursor/rules/commit-changes-rules.mdc`.

 ### Creating or Updating Pull Requests